What Does a Mortgage Broker Do? (With Skills and Salary)

 Organizing multiple mortgages and clients at once, with heavy reliance on computers and telephones to communicate

-Answering questions clearly and following up with the various phases of document requirements
+Answering questions clearly and following up during the various phases of document requirements

 Working occasional irregular hours, such as nights and weekends, to meet the needs of borrowers